Pyomo/pyomo/doc/OnlineDocs/contributed_packages/community.rst

     to the number of constraint equations in which the two variables occur together.

-    If the user sets `type_of_community_map='b'`, then each entry in the community map (which is a dictionary) is simply all of the nodes in the community, but split into a list of constraints and a list of variables.
+    If the user sets `type_of_community_map='b'`, then each entry in the community map (which is a dictionary) is simply all of the nodes in the community but split into a list of constraints and a list of variables.
     For the model graph, a node is created for every variable and every constraint in the model.
 An edge is created between a constraint node and a variable node only if the constraint equation contains the variable.
 (Edges are not drawn between nodes of the same type in a bipartite graph.)
 And as for the edge weights, the edges in the bipartite graph are unweighted regardless of what the user specifies for the `weighted_graph` parameter.
-(This is due to the fact that for our purposes, the number of times a variable appears in a constraint is not particularly useful.)
+(This is because for our purposes, the number of times a variable appears in a constraint is not particularly useful.)

 Weighted Graph/Unweighted Graph